trixon/idd/idxf/README.md

-# java-idxf
+# Image Displayer eXternal Frame (idxf)
-Image Displayer eXternal Frame (idxf) is a idd client which call upon an external image viewer in order to display the images.
+idxf is a idd client which call upon an external image viewer in order to display the images.

 ## idxf shell script
 ```